-Older residents are less diverse with 89% of the population older than 65 years identifying as White compared to 61% of the population for children less than 18 years old.
+Black or African American residents make up 1%.
+The chart below, informed by ACS 2019 5-year data, shows the differences in racial makeup between Atherton, San Mateo County, and the Bay Area.
+Note that diversity by age cohort varies-older residents are less diverse with 89% of the population older than 65 years identifying as White compared to 61% of the population for children under the age of 18 years old.